1. Violeta [English Edition] By Isabel Allende

 3. Velvet Was the Night By Silvia Moreno-Garcia

 From the New York Times, bestselling author of Mexican Gothic comes a simmering historical noir about a daydreaming secretary, a lonesome enforcer, and the mystery of the missing woman they’re both desperate to find.
 ONE OF THE BEST BOOKS OF THE YEAR: The New York Times Book Review, NPR, The Washington Post, The Boston Globe, New York Public Library, Milwaukee Journal Sentinel, BookPage, She Reads, Library Journal – “An adrenalized, darkly romantic journey.”–The Washington PostMexico in the 1970s is a dangerous country, even for Maite, a secretary who spends her life seeking the romance found in cheap comic books and ignoring the activists protesting around the city.
 When her next-door neighbor, the beautiful art student Leonora, disappears under suspicious circumstances, Maite finds herself searching for the missing woman–and journeying deeper into Leonora’s secret life of student radicals and dissidents.
-Mexico in the 1970s is a politically fraught land, even for Elvis, a goon with a passion for rock ‘n’ roll who knows more about kidney-smashing than intrigue.
+Mexico in the 1970s is a politically fraught land, even for Elvis, a goon with a passion for rock ‘n’ roll who knows more about kidney-smashing than intrigued.
 When Elvis is assigned to find Leonora, he begins a blood-soaked search for the woman–and his soul.
 Swirling in parallel trajectories, Maite and Elvis attempt to discover the truth behind Leonora’s disappearance, encountering hitmen, government agents, and Russian spies.
 Because Mexico in the 1970s is a noir, where life is cheap and the price of truth is high.

 4. Part of Your World By Abby Jimenez

-A refreshingly modern fairy tale and instant New York Times bestseller that Love Hypothesis author Ali Hazelwood hails as “an uplifting, feel-good, romantic read.”After a wild bet, gourmet grilled cheese sandwich, and cuddle with a baby goat, Alexis Montgomery has had her world turned upside down.
+A refreshingly modern fairy tale and instant New York Times bestseller that Love Hypothesis author Ali Hazelwood hails as “an uplifting, feel-good, romantic read.”After a wild bet, a gourmet grilled cheese sandwich, and cuddling with a baby goat, Alexis Montgomery has had her world turned upside down.
 The cause: Daniel Grant, a ridiculously hot carpenter who’s ten years younger than her and as casual as they come–the complete opposite of sophisticated city-girl Alexis.
 And yet their chemistry is undeniable.
 While her ultra-wealthy parents want her to carry on the family legacy of world-renowned surgeons, Alexis doesn’t need glory or fame.
 She’s fine with being a “mere” ER doctor.
-And every minute she spends with Daniel and the tight-knit town where he lives, she’s discovering just what’s really important.
+And with every minute she spends with Daniel and the tight-knit town where he lives, she’s discovering just what’s really important.
 Yet letting their relationship become anything more than a short-term fling would mean turning her back on her family and giving up the opportunity to help thousands of people.
 Bringing Daniel into her world is impossible, and yet she can’t just give up the joy she’s found with him either.
 With so many differences between them, how can Alexis possibly choose between her world and his?“Abby Jimenez’s words are like fairy dust… they sprinkled humor and warmth all over my life.
 Pick up Part of Your World if you’re looking for an uplifting, feel-good, romantic read–and for a beautiful reminder that we should always try to live the life that makes us the happiest.” –Ali Hazelwood, New York Times bestselling author of The Love Hypothesis

 5. Trust By Hernan Diaz

-“Buzzy and enthralling …A glorious novel about empires and erasures, husbands and wives, staggering fortunes and unspeakable misery…Fun as hell to read.” –Oprah DailyA genre-bending, a time-skipping story about New York City’s elite in the roaring ’20s and Great Depression.–Vanity Fair”A riveting story of class, capitalism, and greed.” –EsquireCaptivating.–NPR
+“Buzzy and enthralling …A glorious novel about empires and erasures, husbands and wives, staggering fortunes and unspeakable misery…Fun as hell to read.” –Oprah DailyA genre-bending, time-skipping story about New York City’s elite in the roaring ’20s and Great Depression.–Vanity Fair”A riveting story of class, capitalism, and greed.” –EsquireCaptivating.–NPR

 Exhilarating.” –New York Times